Zhongnanhai: Benevolence Hall

 After 1949, the building served as the first headquarters of the Central Military Commission (CMC) before the CMC staff relocated outside of Zhongnanhai.
-In 1956, the CCP Secretariat became an institution separate from the staff of the Party Chairman and required its own headquarters.
-The new General Secretary, Deng Xiaoping, chose Benevolence Hall to house the Secretariat.
-The building was finally demolished in 1964.
-The Secretariat offices temporarily moved to "Building C" in the West Building compound before moving to Qinzheng Hall in 1980.
+In 1956, the CCP Secretariat became an institution separate from the staff of the party chairman and required its own headquarters.
+The new general secretary, Deng Xiaoping, chose Benevolence Hall to house the Secretariat.
+During this period, the building did not undergo any significant maintenance and was finally deemed unsafe and demolished in 1964.
+The Secretariat offices temporarily moved to "Building C" in the West Building Compound before moving to Qinzheng Hall in 1980.
+The former location of Benevolence Hall is currently an open park area.